osrf/gazebo_tutorials/guided_i/tutorial4.md

     1. Select the Box icon in the toolbar above the render window.

-    1. Left click in fron the laser beams to place the box.
+    1. Left click in front the laser beams to place the box.

         [[file:files/box_no_noise.jpg|800px]]